 Does it sound impossible?
 It’s already happening in a lot of places.
 Oslo is working on banning all cars from its city center by 2019.
-So are Helsinki, Madrid, Hamburg, and Paris in various ways.
+So are Helsinki, Madrid, and Hamburg.
 London has heavily restricted them in its downtown.
+Paris has not only restricted vehicular access, but is also prohibiting cars built before 1997.
 A thriving business district in Johannesburg got rid of all its cars for a month.
 Even the US has done this, on a smaller scale: New York City has barred them from Times Square, and San Francisco has kicked them off a stretch of its Market Street.

 In fact, on any given weekend, cities all over the planet set aside large swaths of their neighborhoods for walkers and bikers as part of regularly scheduled car-free festivals.
 These are bringing about permanent change: Bogotá began banishing cars from its streets every Sunday and used that momentum to develop one of the most inspiring, low-cost transportation systems on the planet in less than 20 years.